dxphilo/kenya-api/README.md

 <h1>Kenya API</h1>

-API documenting all the information about country Kenya
+REST API documenting all the information about country Kenya

 </div>